TransatAR-Dev-Team/TranslatAR/README.md

     git clone https://github.com/TransatAR-Dev-Team/TranslatAR.git && cd TranslatAR
     ```

+2. Set up `.env` file.
+Copy the template to the real file:

+    ```sh
+    cp .env.example .env
+    ```

+    Then follow the instructions in `.env` and add the  missing values.

-2. Activate `pre-commit`.
+3. Activate `pre-commit`.
 These commands install the pre-commit hooks into your local git configuration and downloaded the needed dependencies. `pre-commmit` will automatically format and lint your code every time you commit. **This is a required step for all contributors.** This step is only required once per clone.
 Download the hooks takes several minutes.

     ```sh
     pre-commit install